ateeqdev/web3_of_the_day/README.md

 # Web3 Of The Day

 Understnading blockchain can seem like a complex task.
 As it is often described as the future of web, there is no excuse to ignore it.
 We cannot expect ourselves to learn it overnight.
 The best is to keep learning small things consistently.
-This repository contains one new thing I learned about web 3 today
+This repository contains one new thing I learned about web 3 today.
+It can be an interesting fact, or a technical detail.

 Join me in this journey by starring this repository.